seanmwalker/my-npm-registry/README.md

 ##Note of caution
 Before you publish it's a good idea to check your registry setting like this: `npm config list`.
 If for any reason the setting for registry is not correct, it could publish your module to another source.
 If this tool is turned off/stopped then your publish and installs etc won't work until you revert the registry setting or restart this tool.

+##Roadmap
+Assuming others find this an interesting/useful tool, the following steps are planned:
+  - Swap out all of the bad blocking sync calls to the file system for async calls.
+  - Implement all of the unpublish calls.